Champions Retreat Golf Club: 2020

-Augusta National Women's Amateur 2021
+2021

-In a statement issued on January 12, 2021, Fred Ridley, Chairman of Augusta National Golf Club, announced that the Club intends to conduct the Augusta National Women’s Amateur and the Drive, Chip, and Putt National Finals as scheduled.
+In a statement issued on January 12, 2021, Fred Ridley, Chairman of Augusta National Golf Club, announced that the club intended to conduct the Augusta National Women’s Amateur and the Drive, Chip, and Putt National Finals as scheduled.
 Both of these competitions also intend to host a small number of patrons.
 Augusta National Women's Amateur 2021 took place from March 31 to April 3.

 Seventeen-year-old Tsubasa Kajitani became the first international ANWA champion, and the first winner from Japan at Augusta National in any tournament, with her playoff victory over Wake Forest's Emilia Migliaccio in 2021.
 The following week Japan's Hideki Matsuyama won the Masters.

-Augusta National Women's Amateur 2022
+2022

 The Augusta National Women’s Amateur was held in 2022.
-The first 36 holes were contested over two days on the Island and Bluff nines at Champions Retreat Golf Club in Evans, Georgia on March 30 and 31, 2022.
+The first 36 holes were contested over two days on the Island and Bluff nines at Champions Retreat Golf Club on March 30 and 31, 2022.
 The entire field then played Augusta National for an official practice round Friday, April 1.
 The final round took place at Augusta National on Saturday, April 2.

 In her first appearance at the Augusta National Women's Amateur, 16-year-old Anna Davis became the event's youngest champion in 2022 by shooting a 3-under 69 to finish at 1 under and win by a single stroke.

-Augusta National Women's Amateur 2023
+2023

 American Rose Zhang won the 2023 tournament after defeating Jenny Bae in a playoff.